 Providing Real Training for Real Dogs for Real Life

 Treat the handler and their dog as a team.
 Talk to the handler and ignore the dog.
 This is not rude.
 It is probably best if you do not ask to or pet the dog as it is working.
-Do not insist that you pet the dog or that feed the dog.
+Do not insist that you pet or feed the dog.
 The handler can take care of their dog.
-Unless you are asking questions per the ADA concerning the validity of the Service dog, don't be rude and ask personal questions such as what does the dog do or about the persons disability Some people have disabilities that are not obvious.
-Add an answer to this item.
+Unless you are asking questions per the ADA concerning the validity of the Service dog, don't be rude and ask personal questions such as what does the dog do or about the person's disability Some people have disabilities that are not obvious.

 Therapy dogs are trained to be around people and provide comfort.
 You should always ask permission before you attempt to pet any dog.
 Follow directions from the handler as to how to approach the dog.
 Its a good idea not to give the dog commands such as sit or stay.
 Some dogs only listen to their handlers.
-Be aware that the handler, if necessary may correct some behavior such as jumping or running around.
+Be aware that the handler, if necessary may correct some behavior such as jumping, licking or running around.
 Do not interfere.
 Do not insist that you give the dog treats or instigate bad behavior.
-Add an answer to this item.

 Service Dogs are trained to perform tasks and to do work that helps their handlers’ disabilities.